-Arredondo Fine Sand (5%-8% slopes)

-Hydrologic Soil Group: A
+Kendrick Sand (5%-8% slopes) Hydrologic Soil Group: B

 This soil type is well drained and permeability is rapid in the surface and moderately slow in subsurface layers.
-Surface runoff is slow.
-This soil type poses only slight limitations as sites for homes, absorption fields for septic tanks, and local roads and streets.
-Limitations as sites for small commercial buildings are moderate.
+Surface runoff is medium.
+This soil type poses only slight limitations as sites for dwellings, absorption fields for septic tanks, and local roads and streets.
+Limitations as sites for small commercial buildings are moderate because of the slope.

-Norfolk Loamy Sand (5%-8% slopes)

-Hydrologic Soil Group: B
+Bivans Sand (5%-8% slopes) Hydrologic Soil Group: C/D

-This soil type is well drained and permeability is rapid in the surface and subsurface layers.
+This soil type is poorly drained and permeability is moderate to moderately rapid in the surface and subsurface layers.
+It is slow to very slow in subsoil.
 Surface runoff is rapid.
-This soil type poses only slight limitations as sites for homes, and local roads and streets.
-The soil has moderate limitations as sites for small commercial buildings because of the slope.
+This soil type poses severe limitations for most urban uses including sites for dwellings, small commercial buildings, absorption fields for septic tanks and local roads and streets.